 It’s amazing how ultrarunning can turn your brain into fuzzy mush…suddenly you forget if you’ve run 40 miles or 60 . . .

 Same goes for the 4x4x48 challenge.
 While you’ll easily be able to mentally track your progress over the first handful of rounds, as you progress you’ll almost certainly lose all ability to remember where you are in the challenge, and even what day it is.
-Running loads plus sleep deprivation tends to do that.
+Running loads plus lack of sleep tends to do that.

 That’s why it’s essential to have a system, and stick to it.